-If you are using a proxy, you need to generate a server certificate RPM for each proxy, using their host names and cnames.
-You should use mgr-ssl-cert-setup also on a SUSE Manager Proxy to replace the certificates.
-Because the SUSE Manager Proxy does not have a postgreSQL database, only spacewalk-service restart is sufficient.
+If you are using a proxy, you need to generate a server certificate for the proxy on the SUSE Manager server and copy the files to the proxy.
+Alternatively, you let your own Certificate Authority generate these files and provide them on the proxy.
+After the files are availableon the proxy, use mgr-ssl-cert-setup also on a SUSE Manager Proxy to replace the certificates.
+Because the SUSE Manager Proxy does not have a postgreSQL database, the dedicated proxy restart command is sufficient: